 Share your pictures

-This month's banner image is 'The Faint Surroundings of the Helix Nebula' taken by Josep Drudis and it is one of the winning images from the Insight Investment Astronomy Photographer of the Year competition 2020.
+This month's banner image is 'The Sun sharing its Crown with a Comet' by Vincent Bouchama.
+It is one of the shortlisted images from the 2021 Astronomy Photographer of the Year competition.

 Resources for teachers and students

 The Royal Observatory Greenwich's learning team has also created:

 - Free animated videos that answer the biggest questions in astronomy and free resources to go alongside them.

 - A whole host of podcasts featuring interviews with real space scientists, astronauts and active researchers working in UK universities.

 - A 'learning at home' hub which contains a suite of resources for you to use at home.